Priveetee/Docs_Mood/docs/developer-guide/shared-logic.md

 - **name**: Must be at least 3 characters long.
 - **password**: Must be at least 8 characters long.
 - **confirmPassword**: Must exactly match the `password` field.
-- **invitationKey**: An optional secret key, potentially used for future multi-admin setups (currently unused as registration is locked after the first user).
+- **invitationKey**: A mandatory secret key, defined in the `.env` file (`INVITATION_KEY`).
+This key must be provided during the registration of the first and only administrator account to secure the initial setup.

 ## CSV Export (`export-csv.ts`)